kaorusha/Operating.System.Concepts.10th.Edition-1/notes.md

 #### 14.7 [11.2][15]
 #### 14.8 [12.10][16]
 #### 14.9 [12.11][16]
-#### 14.10 [12.2][13]
+#### 14.10
+* a, c [12.2][13]
+* b.
+4 disk operations.
+  * 1- Reading in the disk block containing the root directory
+  * 2- disk block containing the directories b
+  * 3- disk block containing the directories c
+  * 4- reading in the disk block containing the file
 #### 14.11 [11.3][15]
 #### 14.12 [14.12](https://www.studocu.com/en-us/document/jacksonville-state-university/fundamentals-of-computer-operating-systems/cs350-chapter-14/41845702)
 #### 14.13
+* Advantages
+  * There might be more disk space on the other mount point.
+  * More transparency because the user doesn’t need to be aware of mount points and create links in all scenarios.
+* Disadvantages
-The main advantage is there might be more disk space on the other mount point.
-This is generally finished with symbolic connections, which has the disadvantage that renaming the record won't have the impact you expect or while making a document with a comparable name in a similar area, the document will be made on the first file system.
+  * This is generally finished with symbolic connections, which has the disadvantage that renaming the record won't have the impact you expect or while making a document with a comparable name in a similar area, the document will be made on the first file system.
 Likewise, renaming documents over the distinctive mount focuses may fail.
+  * Failure to provide transparent access to the file when the file system containing the link might be mounted while the file system containing the target file might not be.
+In this case, the error condition will show that the particular link is a dead link and that the link does indeed cross filesystem boundaries
+#### 14.14 [12.6][13]
+#### 14.15 [12.16][16]
+#### 14.16 [12.8][13]
+#### 14.17 [12.19][16]
+#### 14.18 [12.14][13]
+#### 14.19
+The advantage is that the application can deal with the failure condition in a more intelligent manner if it realizes that it incurred an error while accessing a file stored in a remote file system.
+For instance, a file open operation could simply fail instead of hanging when accessing a remote file on a failed server and the application could deal with the failure in the best possible manner; if the operation were simply to hang, then the entire application hangs, which is not desirable.
+The disadvantage however is the lack of uniformity in failure semantics and the resulting complexity in application code.
+#### 14.20
+UNIX consistency semantics requires updates to a file to be immediately available to other processes.
+Supporting such a semantics for shared files on remote file systems could result in the following inefficiencies: all updates by a client have to be immediately reported to the file server instead of being batched (or even ignored if the updates are to a temporary file), and updates have to be communicated by the file server to clients caching the data immediately, again resulting in more communication.

 [15]: http://hscc.cs.nthu.edu.tw/~sheujp/homework/os09/HW11_ref.pdf
 [16]: https://framist.github.io/2021/06/26/%E6%93%8D%E4%BD%9C%E7%B3%BB%E7%BB%9F%E4%BD%9C%E4%B8%9A%E5%8D%81%E4%BA%8C/